 What Is Satellite TV?

 On a building, a dish would be permanently mounted.
 But an RV satellite dish travels with you.
-It could be a portable satellite dish that you set up whenever you reach your camping destination, or it may be permanently mounted on the roof of the RV.
+It could be a portable satellite dish you set up at your camping destination, or a permanently mounted one on the RV’s roof.
 This type of automatic satellite dish can be raised when you’re stationary and lowered when it’s time to travel.

 An automatic satellite dish like this one is raised and lowered from inside the RV as needed.